vrchatapi/vrchatapi-python/docs/SystemApi.md

 Current System Time

-Returns in plain format the current time of the API server.  **NOTE:** The response type is not of JSON, but is a string in plain ASCII format.
+Returns the current time of the API server.  **NOTE:** The response type is not a JSON object, but a simple JSON string.

 ### Example